 In case of an array, the constructor takes its size and the array type.

-or become uncomplete.
+The array size can be zero, when the type is created.
+In that case it will later be set by the length of its initialization list or become uncomplete.

 private int m_arraySize;